DesvoSoft/ZeroBlockBridge/USAGE.md

 ### First Launch

-When you first launch MC-Tunnel Manager:
+When you first launch Zero Block Bridge:

-1. The application window opens with the title **"MC-Tunnel Manager (MVP)"**
+1. The application window opens with the title **"Zero Block Bridge (MVP)"**
 2. **Java version** is displayed in the top-right corner:
    - ✅ Green text shows "Java: version-info" if Java is detected
    - ❌ Red text shows "Java NOT FOUND" if Java is missing